New Zealand census

-The New Zealand Census of Population and Dwellings (Te Tatauranga o ngā Tāngata Huri Noa i Aotearoa me ō rātou Whare Noho) is a national population and housing census conducted by government department Statistics New Zealand every five years.
+The New Zealand Census of Population and Dwellings (Te Tatauranga o ngā Tāngata Huri Noa i Aotearoa me ō rātou Whare Noho) is a national population and housing census conducted by Statistics New Zealand, a government department, every five years.
 There have been 34 censuses since 1851.
 In addition to providing detailed information about national demographics, the results of the census play an important part in the calculation of resource allocation to local service providers.

-The 2018 census took place on Tuesday 6 March 2018.
-The next census is scheduled to take place on 7 March 2023.
+The 2023 census held on 7 March 2023 was the most recent, with the results being released from 29 May 2024 to August 2025.

 Census date

 Since 1926, the census has always been held on a Tuesday and since 1966, the census always occurs in March.
 These are statistically the month and weekday on which New Zealanders are least likely to be travelling.
 The census forms have to be returned by midnight on census day for them to be valid.